KayleePop/idb-kv/README.md

 store.get('pastas').then(pastas => console.log(pastas[1])) // logs "linguine"
 ```

-Returns a promise that resolves when the data is successfully written to the disk, or rejects on indexedDB errors.
+Returns a promise that resolves when the data is successfully written to the disk, or rejects on IndexedDB errors.

 ### _async_ delete(key)